 Join us for our 11th Annual Lobster Pot Pitch Event!
 As the name suggests, this event will be “shark tank style,” with each fundraising executive pitching to investors (VCs) and the audience.
 The investors will provide feedback on the pitch and comment on the ideas presented.
 Join us to learn how to pitch to investors more effectively and check out some exciting new companies in the life sciences space.
 Don't miss this event if you are starting your own company, raising money, or want to celebrate powerful women.

-Each ticket includes one drink ticket.
+Each ticket includes one drink voucher.

 4:00 p.m. – 5:15 p.m.
 Registration/Networking